koto-moya/Collaborative-FIltering/notes.md

 # Transfer the model to a Deep Learning Architecture

 I decided not to do this portion since I was happy with how the Collab model turned out.

+Now the next challenge is to get this model to run on mps which might melt my brain if I get the Conv2dPooling error again.

+# Running on MPS

+Okay so it turns out that MPS is kinda trash for this model.
+I think it does better with larger batch sizes or just larger workloads in general.
+Tabling this for now, the CPU performance is more than enough for what I need.  ~5x faster on the CPU.

+# More Optimization

+I need to start comparing the validation metric (rmse) with the standard deviation and variance of the dataset to get an idea of performance.